Monday, August 15, 2011

 Saturday, November 30, 2013 16:58

 FOX CHAPEL, PA--At 16:58 Hours , Stations 102, 157, and 172 were alerted to respond to the 700 block of Bending Oak Lane in Fox Chapel for a Odor of Natural Gas inside a residence.
-Upon arrival of 157 officer, all units were advised to staged on Fox Chapel Road.
-The Hazmat team was advised.
+Upon arrival of 157 Assistant, all units were advised to stage on Fox Chapel Road.
+The Allegheny County Hazmat team was advised.
 157 Engine received explosive readings of natural gas inside the residence.
 After venting the structure via natural ventilation, crews advised that a sludge type substance was coming from the ground near the garage.
 102 Engine was then requested to the scene from staging to verify readings.
 102 Engine did a quick sweep with minimal readings.
 After the arrival of the Hazmat Rep from Allegheny County, he did a sweep with no readings.
 After his findings, 157 Command released all 102 and 172 units.
-102 units cleared the scene at 18:19 Hours.
+Company 102 returned to service at 18:19 Hours.

 Tuesday, November 26, 2013 14:57

-FREEPORT ROAD, PA--At 14:57 Hours, Stations 102, 111, 157 and EMS were alerted to respond to the 1300 block of Freeport Road for a Motor Vehicle Accident with Unknown Status.
-Upon arrival of first fire officer, there was reported entrapment.
+FREEPORT ROAD, PA--At 14:57 Hours, Stations 102, 111, 157 and EMS were alerted to respond to the 1300 block of Freeport Road for the Motor Vehicle Accident with Unknown Status.
+Upon arrival of the first fire officer, there was reported entrapment.
 102 and 111 arrived on scene to find a two vehicle accident with both vehicles into a tree.
 The driver of one vehicle was stuck behind the wheel of their vehicle.
-Crews from 102, 111 and 157 had to remove several seats so to gain access to patient and load them onto a backboard and out of the vehicle.
-102 units then cleared the scene at 15:27 Hours.
+Crews from 102, 111 and 157 had to remove several seats to gain access to the patient and package them onto a backboard and out of the vehicle.
+Company 102 returned to service at 15:27 Hours.

 Monday, November 25, 2013 07:01

 BETA DRIVE, PA--At 07:01 Hours, Stations 102, 111, and 157 were alerted to respond to the 200 block of Beta Drive for a reported vehicle on fire.
-314 C-1 arrived on scene and reported a working engine compartment fire.
+315 Chief arrived on scene, and reported a working engine compartment fire.
 Fire was quickly knocked down.
 102 assisted in popping the hood of the car to make sure the fire was out.
-102 units cleared the scene at 07:34 Hours.
+Engine 102-2 took up and returned to service at 07:34 Hours.

 Saturday, November 23, 2013 21:53

-ASPINWALL, PA--At 9:54pm, Stations 102, 265, 111, 157, 191 and 260 were alerted to respond to the 400 block of Virginia Ave in Aspinwall for a Possible Dwelling Fire.
-102 C1 arrived on scene with a porch fire to the rear of the residence.
-102 C1 had command.
+ASPINWALL, PA--At 21:54 hrs., Stations 102, 265, 111, 157, 191 and 260 were alerted to respond to the 400 block of Virginia Ave, in the Borough of Aspinwall, for the Possible Dwelling Fire.
+102 Chief(Marsico) arrived on scene with a small fire on a the porch to the rear of the residence.
 102 Engine arrived quickly on scene and knocked the fire down.
 The assignment was held to 102 and 265 for overhaul and checking for extension.
-Units cleared the scene at approximately 10:30pm.Command: 102 ChiefUnits on Scene: 102 Engine, 102 Rescue and 265 Truck
+Units cleared the scene at approximately 22:30.Command: 102 ChiefUnits on Scene: 102 Engine, 102 Rescue and 265 Truck